AanZee/conventions/naming/labels/README.md

 Examples:

-- general.monday-capitalize -> Monday
+- global.monday-capitalize -> Monday
-- general.monday-lowercase -> monday
+- global.monday-lowercase -> monday
-- general.monday-uppercase -> MONDAY
+- global.monday-uppercase -> MONDAY

 ## Labels which are a abbreviations end with ‘short’